The global skills and competency framework for the digital world

 Service level management: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

-Ensures that service delivery meets agreed service levels.
+Ensures service delivery meets agreed service levels.

 Negotiates service level requirements and agreed service levels with customers.